 Sonoma Wine Country may be famous for wine tasting and spas, but there is more to Wine Country than that.
 And Windsor (pop.
 26,801), in northern Sonoma County, shows that the small towns of this region hold surprises for visitors.

 Sooner or later, visitors to Windsor will end up at Café Noto (630 McClelland Drive, Windsor, 707-836-1830).
-The locally-owned coffee shop, at the eastern end of the Town Green, is where visitors stand in line with locals, where artists meet customers, high-school kids do their homework, young moms convene with their babies, and where a conversation about farming spreads from one table to the next.
+Located at the eastern end of the Town Green, this locally-owned coffee shop is where visitors stand in line with locals, artists meet customers, high-school kids do their homework, young moms convene with their babies, and a conversation about farming spreads from one table to the next.

 The coffee shop represents what Windsor is about.
-The town, and it is officially always going to be a “town” because of decree from the Town Council, sits between better-known Healdsburg (pop.
+The town — and it is officially always going to be a “town” because of a decree from the Town Council — sits between better-known Healdsburg (pop.
 11,541) and larger Santa Rosa (pop.
 170,685).
 The former has the glitz and the fancy shopping; the latter has the airport and the major industry in Sonoma County.

-The Town Green is home to some of the most diverse dining options in Sonoma County, with many great Asian restaurants (Thai, Vietnamese, Himalayan, Malay-Indonesian, and Japanese) next to barbecue, Mexican, an Irish pub, classic American diner, and even a deli inside a corner store.
+The Town Green is home to some of the most diverse dining options in Sonoma County, with many great Asian restaurants (Thai, Vietnamese, Himalayan, Southeast Asian (Singapore, Malaysia, Taiwan, Thailand), Chinese, and Japanese) next to barbecue, Mexican, Cuban, an Irish pub, classic American diner, and even a deli inside a corner store.

 And that’s just dining options – an ice cream store, gelateria (inside an amazing candy store) and a frozen yogurt shop provide dessert (and Café Noto carries baked goods like fresh croissants and scones, too.)